William D. Mullins: Abortion

-Considered to be a "leader of the anti-abortion faction in the House", Mullins held strong pro-life views and was opposed to abortion in all cases, including rape and incest.
+Considered to be a "leader of the anti-abortion faction in the House", Mullins held strong anti-abortion views and was opposed to abortion in all cases, including rape and incest.
 In 1977, Mullins led a group of hardline representatives to successfully pass a bill which prohibited the use of state funds for abortions in all cases.
 When confronted by Republican state representative William G. Robinson over the rape and incest clause, Mullins countered by stating: "If you knew it was rape, would you kill the baby after it was born?"
 When a budget compromise containing a provision banning the public funding of abortions except in cases of rape and incest passed in the House the following year, Mullins declared it to be a "Pyrrhic victory".

 In 1978, Mullins sponsored a controversial bill which would have increased the penalty for taking a girl out of the state to receive an abortion without parental consent to a maximum of five years in prison and a $2,000 fine.
-That year, Mullins voted in favor of all pro-life legislation, including a bill which would require abortion clinics to perform Rh factor testing prior to an abortion.
+That year, Mullins voted in favor of all anti-abortion legislation, including a bill which would require abortion clinics to perform Rh factor testing prior to an abortion.
 As a result of his efforts during his first term in office, the Massachusetts Citizens for Life organization named Mullins the Pro-Life Legislator of the Year.
 During a state constitutional convention in 1984, Mullins voted in favor of an amendment to the Constitution of Massachusetts which codified the legislature's right to pass legislation regulating or prohibiting abortion, unless prevented by the federal government.
 Mullins had also supported adding a Human Life Amendment to the U.S. Constitution.